 Podophyllum peltatum: Forgotten Fruit

-What is ripe?
 When unripe the Mayapple resembles a lime.
-Then it turns a soft yellow and wrinkles a little, see to right.
+Then it turns a soft yellow and wrinkles a little, see to the right.
 That is ripe.
 The rest of the plant is also often dying at that time as well.
 Trim off the ends, do not eat the seeds.
 If you cook with it remove the seeds first.
 Recipes below.

 Its botanical name is Podophyllum peltatum (poe-doe-FILL-um pell-TAY-tum) and means “foot leaf like a shield.”
 The leaves resemble a duck’s food — it was once called that — and they tend to hide the flower and fruit, shielding it.
 The Mayapple usually grows in colonies in leaf-losing forests, meaning it likes to grow in the shade.
-The taste is exotic, or peculiar.
+The taste is exotic, or peculiar, opinions vary

 Other local names include: Raccoon Berry, Wild lemon, Ground Lemon, Hog Apple, Indian Apple, Wild Jalap, Duck’s Foot, Umbrella Leaf, and Wild Mandrake though it is not related to the Old World Mandrake, Mandragora officinarum.
 The Himalayan MayApple, Podophyllum hexandrum aka Podophyllum emodi, reportedly has edible leaves as well.